bitnami/charts/bitnami/postgresql-ha/README.md

 ### Change PostgreSQL version

-To modify the PostgreSQL version used in this chart you can specify a [valid image tag](https://hub.docker.com/r/bitnami/postgresql/tags/) using the `image.tag` parameter.
-For example, `image.tag=12.0.0`
+To modify the PostgreSQL version used in this chart you can specify a [valid image tag](https://hub.docker.com/r/bitnami/postgresql-repmgr/tags/) using the `image.tag` parameter.
+For example, `image.tag=X.Y.Z`.
+This approach is also applicable to other images like exporters.

 ### Configure the way how to expose PostgreSQL